Kosinkadink/ComfyUI-AnimateDiff-Evolved/README.md

 - MODEL: model injected to perform AnimateDiff functions

 ### Usage
 To use, just plug in your model into the AnimateDiff Loader.
-The output model (and any derivative of it in this pathway) is passed into a sampling node, AnimateDiff will function.
+When the output model (and any derivative of it in this pathway) is passed into a sampling node, AnimateDiff will do its thing.

 The desired animation length is determined by the latents passed into the sampler. **With context_options connected, there is no limit to the amount of latents you can pass in, AKA unlimited animation length.** When no context_options are connected, the sweetspot is 16 latents passed in for best results, with a limit of 24 or 32 based on motion model loaded. **These same rules apply to Uniform Context Option's context_length**.
 ![image](https://github.com/Kosinkadink/ComfyUI-AnimateDiff-Evolved/assets/7365912/08cc9da9-a21c-469b-8ed6-6153845f80b9)